-- The College is open and honest in its relations with students, employees, and its partners. - The College confirms the community college mission as its central purpose. - The College affirms that all employees contribute to institutional mission accomplishment, either by teaching or by supporting teaching and learning. - The College rewards initiative, creativity, and teamwork in the positive resolution of institutional problems and advancement of a common organizational agenda. - The College models its commitment to diversity in all areas of its institutional life: students, employees, governance, and supportive entities and relationships. - · In its operations and activities, the College demonstrates financial responsibility and accountability.
+- The College is open and honest in its relations with students, employees, and partners. - The College confirms the community college mission as its central purpose. - The College affirms that all employees contribute to institutional mission accomplishment by teaching or supporting teaching and learning. - The College rewards initiative, creativity, and teamwork in positively resolving institutional problems and advancing a common organizational agenda. - The College models its commitment to diversity in all areas of its institutional life: students, employees, governance, and supportive entities and relationships. - · In its operations and activities, the College demonstrates financial responsibility and accountability.